 - hostname: testcloudinit

-Once the instance is successfully created, users can view the newly created virtual machine and check its details in the Instance Management dashboard.
-Each VM will display complete information, including name, configuration, and current status.
+Once the instance is successfully created, you can view its details in the Instance Management dashboard.